okansungur/java/utility/collections.md

 - Faster access
 tailSet(object); output= [apple,orange]

+### List & Set Differences
+- List can contain duplicate elements whereas Set includes unique items
+- List is an ordered collection  insertion order is important whereas Set is an unordered collection  insertion order is not important
+- List interface can allow  null values whereas Set interface allows only a single null value

 ### Iterator
-- Like loops similar to enumerations
+- Like loops similar to enumerations but enumeration is faster than Iterator.
 - Methods are more advanced
 - Has remove method
 Methods